California family found dead on hiking trail died of extreme heat, dehydration, authorities say

 "This is, again, an unfortunate and tragic event due to the weather," he said.
 "Heat-related deaths are extremely difficult to investigate."

-The Gerrish family were wearing shorts and tank top attire on the hike and their water container was empty, he said.
+Gerrish and Chung were wearing shorts and tank top attire on the hike and their water container was empty, he said.
 They were found more than 1.5 miles from their vehicle.

 In a statement from the Gerrish-Chung families, they said the loss of their loved ones was exacerbated by the death of a young child.

 "The question ‘Why?’ can never be answered and will remain with us," the family said.
-"Our hearts will never forget the beautiful lives of Jonathan, Ellen, Miju, and of course, Oski.
+"Our hearts will never forget the beautiful lives of Jonathan, Ellen, Miju and, of course, Oski.
 They will remain with us wherever we go and in whatever we do."

 The deaths stumped investigators as foul play was ruled out.
 The bodies had no signs of wounds or trauma, authorities said at the time.